 Motorsports Summit Brings Region Together

-More than 70 people gathered last Saturday morning at the Rangeley Lakes Snowmobile Club’s new clubhouse for a Motorsports Summit organized by the High Peaks Alliance.
-Attendees came from more than 15 clubs across the region, snowmobile and ATV riders, club officers, and trail volunteers, to talk through the issues that matter most to Maine’s motorized recreation community.
+More than 70 people gathered Saturday morning at the Rangeley Lakes Snowmobile Club’s new clubhouse for a Motorsports Summit organized by the High Peaks Alliance.
+Attendees came from more than 15 clubs across the region — snowmobile and ATV riders, club officers, and trail volunteers — to work through the issues that matter most to Maine’s motorized recreation community.

 The summit was part of the High Peaks Initiative, a collaborative of local, regional, and national organizations working to protect natural resources, secure public access, and support healthy communities in Maine’s High Peaks.
 HPA led the event as part of its ongoing effort to strengthen coordination across the region’s motorized and non-motorized recreation community.